ritikraj01/FoodWise/README.md

 ---

-**Food Wise** is developed and maintained by [Nitin Rajvanshi](https://github.com/nkraj7266).
+**Food Wise** is developed and maintained by [Ritik Rajvanshi](https://github.com/ritikraj01).
 For any queries or suggestions, feel free to contact me.